Who we are

 What we do

 The concert band rehearses and performs from fall through spring each year.
 We use our rehearsal and sectional time to develop musically as individuals and as an ensemble, and to prepare for our public performances.
-We perform a wide range of classical and contemporary music composed or arranged for band in our concerts at Broadway Performance Hall, on Seattle Central College's campus on Seattle's Capitol Hill.
+We perform a wide range of classical and contemporary music composed or arranged for band at our concerts.
 We take on increasingly challenging music as as we continue to strengthen our skills as a performing group.

 Founding conductor Jo-Ann Christen led the band for nine years, developing a small group of enthusiastic musicians into a full-fledged concert band.
 The band played in various venues in the Seattle area such as the Swedish Club, the Russian Cultural Center, the Bastyr University chapel, and several churches.
 The band partnered with several choral and instrumental groups, sharing the stage with the Seattle Men's Chorus, Seattle Lesbian & Gay Chorus, the Total Experience Gospel Choir, and Gamelan Pacifica.